Bone Density Group Exercise Class

 Is This Class Right for You?

-This class may suit you if you want more than a generic gym plan.
-It gives you coaching, safe loading and steady progress.
+The Bone Density Group Exercise Class may suit you if you want more than a generic gym plan.
+It gives you coaching, safe loading and steady progress in a small group.

-A physiotherapy or medical review may be the better first step if you have new pain, a recent fracture, worse back pain, unexplained symptoms or major balance changes.
+A physiotherapy or medical review may be the better first step if you have new pain, a recent fracture, worsening back pain, unexplained symptoms or a major balance change.

 Can exercise improve bone density?

-Exercise can support bone health when it is loaded, regular and matched to the person.
-Strength work, weight-bearing tasks and balance work are common parts of care.
-Your plan should match your scan, fracture history and current strength.
+Exercise may support bone density when it is loaded, regular and matched to the person.
+Strength work, weight-bearing exercise and balance training are common parts of osteoporosis care.
+Your plan should match your scan, fracture history, current strength and confidence.

 Is the class suitable for osteopenia?